aws-samples/how-to-write-more-correct-software-workshop/README.md

 because it checks every case.

-Since is very useful to have verified code, but only if you can run it
+Since is very useful to have verified code, but much more useful if you can run it,
 Dafny compiles to many other languages:
 Java, C#, JavaScript, Go, and more on the way!

 ![](./img/dafny.png)

-## Mechanisms!

 Putting this together we have a strong chain from the designer's intent right to what code is executing.